Shopify/hydrogen-v1/docs/contributing.md

 ## Changesets

-If you are contributing a noteworthy change to Hydrogen that should be noted in the changelog, you should include a changeset with your PR.
+If you are contributing a user-facing or noteworthy change to Hydrogen that should be added to the changelog, you should include a changeset with your PR.

 To add a changeset, run this script locally: